ModelCompare

 Detection of changes in spotweld, RBEs, and adhesives

-Differences in the attributes of the spot welds (e.g., part identifiers, element identifiers, connected parts) along with new, missing, and moved spot welds are identified and visualized.
+Differences in the attributes of spot welds (e.g., part identifiers, element identifiers, connected parts) are identified and visualized along with new, missing, and moved spot welds.
 ModelCompare can also determine the differences in the positions of the master and slave nodes of the rigid body elements (RBEs).
 Hexa element-based adhesives can be identified, and changes such as added, deleted, and moved adhesives can be detected.

 Changes in contours and holes

-Changes such as cut, extended, added, and deleted contours can be detected.
-Similarly, changes in planar holes, such as closed, extended, new, and shortened holes, can be detected.
+Changes such as cuts, extensions, additions, and deletions of contours can be detected.
+Similarly, changes in planar holes, such as closed, extended, newly formed, or shortened holes, can be detected.

 ASCII comparison

 Input files contain additional information not covered by the geometric comparison, for example, transformation blocks, comment blocks, etc. A smart ASCII difference analysis handles such input blocks.
-Currently, PAM-CRASH is supported, whereas others such as LS-DYNA will be added.
+Currently, PAM-CRASH is supported; others, such as LS-DYNA, will be added.

 All parts displayed are obtained from the open-source FE model of the Toyota Camry.